Apply by December 20, 2024

 Grantee | New Orleans, LA

-A Community Voice used its Rose grant to help New Orleans' vulnerable residents develop plans to install bioswales and rain gardens, preparing their communities for floods that disproportionately impact them.
+A Community Voice helps New Orleans residents develop plans to install bioswales and rain gardens, preparing their communities for floods and hurricanes.

 A person wearing glasses and a white hoodie is standing in front of a large map.
 Another person's arm, in a blue and black sleeve, is pointing to a specific area on the map.
 Both individuals appear to be engaged in discussion.